451-500QS Subject Rankings

 Required training(s)

-• The main entry route to the dual master's degree is a bachelor's degree in economics, sociology, and economics and management.
-Candidates with initial training in psychology, computer science, political science, and applied mathematics are also eligible to apply.
+• The main entry route to the double master's program is a bachelor's degree in economics, sociology, or business administration.
+Candidates with initial training in psychology, computer science, political science, and applied mathematics may also apply.

 Sep